 - Solution 3 – Check your Surface charger: High power Surface charger has a detachable AC plug.
 Make sure the connector is firmly attached.

 - Solution 4 – Clean your Surface charging connector: Unplug your charger from the outlet and your Surface.
 Use a dry tissue to rub around the connector pins.
-Make sure there is no rusty and dirt.
+Make sure there is no rust or dirt.

 - Solution 5 – Try another charger: Original Surface charger is cross-compatible among all Surface devices except the original Surface RT/2/3 and Surface Pro/Pro 2.
 If you have a charger from Surface Go, Pro, or Book with the same connector, it will be 100% compatible with your Surface Laptop.